jeisaRaja/todolist/journal.md

 After months of pause, the problem still exist.
 Noticed one new problem, we need to refresh the page (not literally f5).
 We need to make a function that refresh the content inside the tabs. 'refresh' function sounds correct.

-!!We done it --> we dont actually need another refresh function, we can use 'showProjects' and 'showTodos'
+*We done it --> we dont actually need another refresh function, we can use 'showProjects' and 'showTodos'

+## Day 5
+### 6 May 2022
+Today, i will try to finish the adding projects and adding todos mechanism.